Insurance bodies to meet ministers amid ‘spiralling’ cover costs

 Transport Secretary Louise Haigh and Economic Secretary to the Treasury Tulip Siddiq will also launch a new motor insurance taskforce, charged with examining the cost of cover and those that are disproportionately affected by factors such as age or ethnicity.

-The Association of British Insurers (ABI) and the British Insurance Brokers’ Association will be among those in attendance at the meeting on Wednesday, as well as Citizens Advice, consumer group Which? and comparison service Compare the Market.
+The Association of British Insurers (ABI) and the British Insurance Brokers’ Association will be among those in attendance at the meeting at the Department for Transport’s Westminster headquarters on Wednesday afternoon, as well as Citizens Advice, consumer group Which? and comparison service Compare the Market.

 Labour’s general election manifesto pledged to “support drivers by tackling the soaring cost of car insurance”.

-According to the Department for Transport, among the factors pushing up the cost of car insurance are inflation and car thefts.
+According to the DfT, among the factors pushing up the cost of car insurance are inflation and car thefts.

 Ms Haigh described the taskforce as a “major step forward in delivering a fair deal for drivers”.